mistarheeOG/PreparingForMyNextStop/InterviewQuestions.md

 4 - Why should we hire you?

+I believe in ownership of and being accountable for the team's work.
+As a leader, I find the various ways to communicate our mission and the expected key results within a time period to the team so that they understand what a good/great outcome looks like.
+The team needs to feel safe to make mistakes and learn so that they can grow and better understand not only the team's needs but their own as well.

+My teams consistently perform well due to their ability to be flexible and supportive and, as a team, we seek to achieve our goals and move forward.
+I can bring these skills and find the path for the team to be effective as a whole while grooming the next set of leaders that can step up and further the growth of the company.

 5 - Why do you want to work here?

 6 - Tell me about a time you showed leadership?

+As a technical lead, we struggled with the aggregation of data across APIs.
+To help solve the problem, I spearheaded the introduction of the Hot Chocolate GraphQL library to our .Net stack and iteratively created a new GraphQL API that allowed for the querying of and aggregation of data across multiple APIs and even databases.
+I also acted as an advocate for GraphQL internally by teaching other teams about the possible use cases as well as the ease of setup while discussing possible drawbacks and issues.

+As a manager, I regularly coordinate strategies between my team and others, and build consensus around solutions.
+Recently I was made aware that the communication I had sent out about strategy was either not understood or well-received.
+I owned the problem and reached out to those who needed clarification and discussed the why and how, then reached out to those who did not buy it to better understand their viewpoints and adjust my strategy accordingly.

 7 - Tell me about a time you were successful on a team.